AutodeskGames/stingray-docs/source/interactive_help/playtesting/feedback.md

 ## Print to screen from Flow

 If you are using the Appkit, you have access to the **Debug > Print To Screen** Flow node.
-When this node is evaluated, it prints text that you specify to the screen in game.
+When this node is evaluated, it prints text that you specify to the engine viewport.
 The Flow system does not currently have a runtime debugger, but you can use this node to find out the current state of your variables and to detect what paths your graph evaluation follows.

 ## Print to the log from Flow or Lua